 - Try and minimize the time that your teen spends with electronics.
 Set schedules, rules, and consequences.

 - Drum it into them that on social media your child should only chat with people your teen knows very well.

 - Educate them to ignore messages from unknown numbers and persons.
-Guide them, although through the internet they can make new friends, they should be aware of fake profiles.
+Guide them, although through the internet they can make new friends, but they should be aware of fake profiles.

-- Make sure your child knows very well not to share passwords or private contact details with anyone.
+- Make sure your child knows very well not to share passwords or private contact with anyone.